-The primary objective of this paper is to conduct a longitudinal study of how and to what extent changes in income tax rates and income tax base affect income inequality, using microdata from Japanese individuals and households.
-We used data sourced from the National Survey of Family Income and Expenditure (NSFIE) from 1984-2009, collected by the Ministry of Communication and Internal Affairs (MIC).
+National Survey of Family Income and Expenditure (NSFIE) from 1984-2009, collected by the Ministry of Communication and Internal Affairs (MIC).
 We estimated the magnitude of redistribution caused by changes in tax rates and tax base by applying each year's tax law to earnings and computing income, taxable income, and after-tax income, taking into account household characteristics.
 The Reynolds-Smolensky (RS) and the Blackorby-Donaldson (BD) indices were employed as measures of inequality.
-Among progressivity measures that have been developed for substantial and strict evaluation of the progressivity of a tax system, the RS index is used to measure tax progressivity by comparing the distribution of pretax income to that of after-tax income; that is, by observing the disparity in the income shares of taxpayers in order of income.
-Pfahler (1990) and Lambert (2001) also showed that the RS index can be precisely decomposed into tax rate effects and tax base effects.
-This sort of measure, based on quantile share information, relies on there being no reranking of property, referring to the concentration coefficients for pretax income with respect to posttax or taxable incomes.4 Under the Japanese personal income tax system the reranked property does not hold because tax bases are determined not only by pretax incomes but also by demographic composition of households and incomes of the individuals in a family.
-We then developed the modified RS indices, in the form of Gini coefficients employed as redistributive measures with respect to taxable and posttax incomes, to eliminate the influence of reranking.
-In contrast, the BD index is used to measure progressivity as the proportionate increase in equality relative to the initial level of equality, based on social welfare function reasoning.
-Because both indices have a wide range of disparity in terms of evaluation of inequality, this study we used both of these indices.
+Among progressivity measures that have been developed for substantial and strict evaluation of the progressivity of a tax system, the RS index is used to measure tax progressivity by comparing the distribution of pretax income to that of posttax income; that is, by observing the disparity in the income shares of taxpayers ranked by income.
+Pfahler (1990) and Lambert (2001) also showed that the RS index could be precisely decomposed into tax rate and tax base effects.
+Also, this sort of measure, based on quantile share information, relies on there being no-reranking of property, referring to the concentration coefficients of pretax incomes, with respect to posttax or taxable incomes.
+Under the Japanese personal income tax system, the no-reranking property does not hold because tax bases are determined by not only pretax incomes, but also by the demographic composition of households and incomes of the individuals in a family.
+We then developed the modified RS indices, which are redistributive measures, with respect to taxable and posttax incomes, in the form of Gini coefficients rather than concentration coefficients, to eliminate the influence of reranking.
+In contrast, the BD index is used to measure progressivity as the proportionate increase in equality, relative to the initial level of equality, based on social welfare functional reasoning.
+As both indices have a wide range of disparity in terms of evaluation of inequality, we used both of these indices.